Matthewpco/WP-Plugin-API-GitHub/README.md

 ## 🙋‍♂️ Introduction

-- This plugin is made to contact GitHub's API and get back a block of styled information to display user data and repository info through WordPress best practices.
+- This plugin is made to contact GitHub's API using the latest JavaScript Fetch function and return a styled template literal to display user data and repository info through WordPress best practices.
+Custom headless WordPress setups can be implemented with API functionality like this anywhere on the site.

 <br>